wp-plugins/attachments/readme.txt

 = Updated for WordPress 3.5! =

-WordPress 3.5 ships with an amazing new Media workflow and Attachments 3.0 makes great use of it. *If you are not running WordPress 3.5, version 1.6.2.1 will be used until you upgrade to WordPress 3.5.*
+WordPress 3.5 ships with an amazing new Media workflow and Attachments 3.0 makes great use of it. *If you are not running WordPress 3.5, the (now deprecated) version 1.6.2.1 (included with Attachments 3.x) will be used until you upgrade to WordPress 3.5+*

 = Associate Media items with posts =